ONLINE COURSE

 In the first week, we introduce the concept of causality as it is used in real life, philosophically and in data analysis.
 We explain the difference between physical and factual causes, and show the role that causal thinking has on the formulation of research questions, design and analysis of collected data.

-During the second week we learn about the scientific design in causal inference and about the importance of statistical thinking.
+During the second week we learn about scientific design in causal inference and about the importance of statistical thinking.
 We look at how crucial statistical thinking is for objective scientific designs and what are the ways to develop it.

 During the third week we look at the problem of bias and assumptions.
-We introduce different types of biases that can influence scientific design, analysis and conclusion making, and, we look at the impact that posing and justifying assumptions has on validity of obtained data insights.
+We introduce different types of biases that can influence scientific design, analysis and conclusion making, and we look at the impact that posing and justifying assumptions has on validity of obtained data insights.

 During the fourth week, we talk about a required knowledge to develop and implement an effective data collection strategy which guides an analysis of data in a causal-effect fashion.
 By introducing the required knowledge, we show common misconceptions about causal inference and causal effect studies.